Volunteer with Us

 Walks in Community

-A social walk with a volunteer promotes active aging and a connection to community.
+A social walk, or wheelchair push, with a volunteer promotes active aging and a connection to community.
 Walks are a weekly, ongoing service to help build a rapport between client and volunteer.

 Reassurance Phone Calls

 Phone volunteers provide scheduled check phone calls that ensure the health and safety of a client who lives alone.
 Phone calls follow an emergency protocol to ensure the well-being of a client is maintained and should an emergency arise, a plan is in place to help that individual get the care he or she needs.